devsaurus/hass-smartbox/README.md

 ## Configuration

 You will need the following items of information:
-* Name of your resailer
+* Name of your reseller
 * Your username and password used for the mobile app/web app.

 If there is an issue during the process or authentication, the errors will be displayed.